polkadot-fellows/xcm-format/README.md

 #### `QueryResponseInfo`
 Information regarding the composition of a query response.
 QueryResponseInfo:
-- `destination: MultiLocation`: The destination to which the query response message should be send.
+- `destination: Location`: The destination to which the query response message should be send.
 - `query_id: Compact<QueryId>`: The `query_id` field of the [`QueryResponse`](https://github.com/paritytech/polkadot/blob/962bc21352f5f80a580db5a28d05154ede4a9f86/xcm/src/v3/mod.rs#L426) message.
 - `max_weight: Weight`: The `max_weight` field of the [`QueryResponse`](https://github.com/paritytech/polkadot/blob/962bc21352f5f80a580db5a28d05154ede4a9f86/xcm/src/v3/mod.rs#L426) message.